vibhavbhat03/Smart-Ring-Conjoint-Analysis/README.md

-Here’s a **comprehensive GitHub README** for your *Smart Ring Conjoint Analysis* project — it’s structured and professional enough for your portfolio:

----

 # 🧠 Smart Ring Conjoint Analysis — Market Segmentation & Product Design Insights

 ### 📊 Choice-Based Conjoint Study using Sawtooth